AYURVEDA AAHARA

 What does FSSAI say about Ayurveda Aahara?

-Ashtanga Hridaya by Vagbhata, describes the method of preparation of Panchamrith – a sacred Ayurvedic preparation made of sour curd, rock sugar (mishri), honey, ghee, dry ginger powder, pepper powder and jeera powder and that is expected to help in balance the Tridosha.
+In Ashtanga Hridaya, Vagbhata describes the preparation of Panchamrith, a sacred Ayurvedic formulation made from sour curd, rock sugar (mishri), honey, ghee, dry ginger powder, pepper powder, and cumin (jeera) powder.
+This preparation is believed to help balance the Tridosha.

 These Ayurvedic recipes can benefit people, and Food Business Operators can make these foods available to the consumers in suitable packaged formats that preserves its benefits.
 The potential for Ayurvedic foods in both the Indian and International markets is still unexplored.
-The foods that are industrially manufactured and packed according to ayurvedic recipes may also considered as Ayurveda Aahara, provided that the foods retain the same quality & characteristics of food as specified in the Ayurvedic texts.
-The exception being, ayurvedic drugs or proprietary Ayurvedic medicines, cannot be considered as Ayurveda Aahara.
-Food Safety and Standards Authority of India has laid down regulatory requirements for Ayurveda Aahara and the foods that are manufactured, packed, sold, marketed, distributed or imported as Ayurveda Aahara must conform to these regulations [Food Safety and Standards (Ayurveda Aahara) Regulations, 2022] of FSSAI.
+Foods that are industrially manufactured and packed according to Ayurvedic recipes may also qualify as Ayurveda Aahara, provided they retain the quality and characteristics described in Ayurvedic texts.
+However, Ayurvedic drugs and proprietary Ayurvedic medicines do not qualify as Ayurveda Aahara.
+The Food Safety and Standards Authority of India (FSSAI) has established regulatory requirements for Ayurveda Aahara, and all foods manufactured, packed, sold, marketed, distributed, or imported under this category must comply with the Food Safety and Standards (Ayurveda Aahara) Regulations, 2022.
 These foods should have this logo on the front of the pack of their labels.

 FSSAI requirements of Ayurveda Aahara?